aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 - This moves the (0,0) point to (500, 400) – the middle of a 1000 × 800 canvas.
 - You can chain additional transformations: `RotateTransform` rotates the coordinate system, and `ScaleTransform` scales it, enabling **multiple graphics transformations**.

-### Step 3: Draw a Rectangle Using the Transformed Coordinates
+### Step 3: draw a rectangle using the transformed coordinates

 `DrawRectangle` draws a rectangle using the specified pen and coordinates.